walmartlabs/shared-deps/README.md

      :cljs {:extends [:core.async]
             :dependencies [[org.clojure/clojurescript "1.7.170"]]}}

-At this point, if you specify the :cljs category in a sub-project, you get not just the :cljs artifact dependencies, but the :core.async artifact dependencies 'for free'.
+At this point, if you specify the :cljs dependency set in a sub-project, you get not just the :cljs artifact dependencies, but the :core.async artifact dependencies 'for free'.

 The shared-deps plugin
-treats the :cljs category as a dependency of the :core.async category; this means that the :core.async artifact dependencies will be added first, and the :cljs artifact dependencies added later.
+treats the :cljs dependency set as a dependency of the :core.async dependency set; this means that the :core.async artifact dependencies will be added first, and the :cljs artifact dependencies added later.